 A new career to replace the soul-sucking 9-5 job you had been working?
-A simpler, healthier lifestyle to replace the fast-paced rat race you’ve been on for years?
+A work-at-home career so you can take care of the children while still bringing in income for the family?
+A simpler, healthier and balanced lifestyle to replace the fast-paced rat race you’ve been on for years?

 In the course of your life, you probably have to go through this personal transformations several times.
 Trust in yourself.
 You are more than capable of going through this process.
 It might hurt.
 It might take a long period of isolation.
 But, you will emerge as a new, better version of yourself.